GStreamer/gstreamer/markdown/plugin-development/advanced/allocation.md

   return meta;
 }
 ```

 `gst_meta_register ()` registers the implementation details, like the
-API that you implement and the size of the metadata structure along with
+API that you implement and the size of the metadata structure, alongside
 methods to initialize and free the memory area.
 You can also implement a
 transform function that will be called when a certain transformation
 (identified by the quark and quark specific data) is performed on a